Get stories and expert advice on all things related to college and parenting.

 When I decided to move across the country for college, the last thing on my mind was how I would talk to my parents.
 I was excited about the start of a new chapter far away from everything, and everyone, I had known before.

-But when the time came to say goodbye to my family, I was suddenly aware of how bizarre, and how lonely, it would be to not see them every day.
-The first few weeks, I found myself reaching out to my parents and siblings often.
+But when the time came to say goodbye to my family, I was suddenly aware of how bizarre and lonely it would be not to see them every day.
+The first few weeks, I found myself reaching out often to my parents and siblings.
 I felt that I needed to process my new environment with them — my successes, the things that were exciting to me, and the experiences that I was nervous about.

 However, as I settled into my routine and solidified new friendships, my parents heard from me less and less.
-Often a few weeks would go by and I'd only be reminded to call my mom when I received a panicked “you alive??” text.
+A few weeks would go by and I'd only be reminded to call my mom when I received a panicked “you alive??” text.

 In the years that have followed, it’s sometimes been difficult to balance my connection with loved ones back home with my life on campus.
-Time differences and busy schedules have only made it more challenging to form and maintain a strategy for regular communication.
+Time differences and busy schedules make it challenging to form and maintain a strategy for regular communication.

 I’ve often lamented my failure to make a plan for staying connected with my parents before I left home.
 This semester, I’m determined to do the planning I’ve avoided before and have compiled a list of tips and tricks I wish my parents and I had known years ago.

-For example, I always appreciate getting pictures and updates about my mom’s garden, but there are only so many pictures of tomato seedlings I can reply to on a Friday night.
+For example, I appreciate getting updates about my mom’s garden, but there are only so many photos of tomato seedlings I can reply to on a Friday night.
 Now she knows that, if I don’t reply to a text message, we can discuss her fertilizing strategies the next time we talk on the phone.

 Dealing with a family emergency while separated by thousands of miles is a situation that can be packed with stress and uncertainty.
 While one of my good friends was away at school, her parents, wary of distracting her in the midst of finals, elected to wait to tell her some sad news.
 When she went home, she had to process her feelings about their secrecy as well as her grief.
 She would have much preferred that they had given her a call, but they didn’t know because they hadn’t ever planned for that situation.

-The unfortunate truth of the present moment is that the specter of tragedy looms.
-For many families, making a plan for communicating with your student about illness and loss may be more of an urgent necessity than ever before.
-Dealing with tragedy can be especially difficult for students separated from their familial support networks, which is why it’s so important that they are contacted on their terms; make sure to ask your student if, when and how they would like to be notified of information that may not be easy to receive.
+Dealing with tragedy can be especially difficult for students separated from their familial support networks, which is why it’s so important that they are contacted on their terms.
+Make sure to ask your student if, when, and how they would like to be notified of information that may not be easy to receive.

 Although I recommend that you make a plan for communication, this plan should include an understanding of flexibility.
-We’ve all been reminded this year that our lives can be suddenly interrupted, and some weeks it might be healthiest to amend your original blueprint and opt for more or less communication than originally planned.
+We’ve all been reminded by the pandemic that our lives can be suddenly interrupted, and some weeks it might be healthiest to amend your original blueprint and opt for more or less communication than originally planned.

 For many of my peers, a strict weekly call with their families has ended up feeling more like an unwanted obligation than an expression of love and care.
 Plan to check in with your student periodically to make sure that everyone is still feeling satisfied and supported, and ask them about any especially busy times that they can already anticipate in the coming semester.

-Although it may take a little longer, physical mail is also a great way to stay in touch with family.
-My friends and I all display artwork, postcards or handwritten letters from our families on our dorm room walls.
+Although it may take a little longer, physical mail is a great way to stay in touch.
+My friends and I all display artwork, postcards, or handwritten letters from our families on our dorm room walls.
 These little tokens are great reminders that we’re loved and supported — as well as visual reminders to give our loved ones a call.

-The support I’ve received from my family during the past two years, whether we’re together or 2000 miles apart, has been invaluable.
-I’m hoping that all of the mistakes and triumphs I have made will help my family, and yours, stay connected through yet another unpredictable school year.
+The support I’ve received from my family during my college years has been invaluable.
+I’m hoping that all of the mistakes and triumphs I have made will help my family, and yours, stay connected in the year ahead.